Tesla Model 3: Market

 In September 2015, Tesla announced that the Model 3 would be unveiled in March 2016.
 In January 2016, Musk said that the first official pictures of the car will be revealed at the end of March 2016.
 Delivery would begin in late 2017 first on the U.S.'s west coast and then move eastwards.
 Potential customers were first able to reserve a car at Tesla stores or online on March 31 with a refundable deposit of US$1000.
 In February 2016, Tesla indicated that the unveiling would be on March 31, 2016.
-Employees of Tesla and SpaceX were given early access to Model 3 reservations, and about 10,000 signed up without discount, scheduled to receive the first batch of cars.
 Current owners of Tesla vehicles got priority sales after employees but before the general public, as a reward for helping pay for the development of the Model 3.
-(Employees and current owners were likely to be more tolerant of early production flaws: both the Model S and the Model X had several problems at the start of their production, and have since improved.)
+(Employees and current owners were likely to be more tolerant of early production flaws: both the Model S and the Model X had several problems at the start of their production.)

-On the morning of March 31, 2016, tens of thousands of people waited in lines to place the refundable deposit to reserve a Model 3 for 2017 delivery.
 During the Model 3 unveiling event, Tesla said that over 115,000 people had reserved the Model 3 in less than 24 hours prior; more cars than Tesla had sold by that time.
 Twenty-four hours after opening reservations, Tesla had advanced orders for over 180,000 cars.
 Two days later, Tesla said they had 232,000 reservations.

 One week after the unveiling, Tesla said it had over 325,000 reservations, more than triple the number of Model S sedans sold by the end of 2015.
 Musk said that 5% of reservations correspond to the maximum of two vehicles allowed per customer, "suggesting low levels of speculation", and that 93% of Model 3 reservations are from new buyers who do not currently own a Tesla.
 The previous record for advance deposits on a car was the 1955 Citroën DS that had 80,000 deposits during the ten days of the Paris Auto Show, while the Model 3 had 232,000 reservations in two days.

 According to Tesla's global vice-president Robin Ren, China is the second-largest market for the Model 3 after the US.
 Tesla said the number of net reservations totaled about 373,000 as of 15 May 2016, after about 8,000 customer cancellations and about 4,200 reservations canceled by the automaker because these appeared to be duplicates from speculators.
 Upon its release in July 2017, there had been over 500,000 reservations for the Model 3, with Musk later clarifying there were a net of 455,000 reservations outstanding, and an average of 1,800 reservations were being added per day.